 The Sparkling Season: Holiday Color Makeover

-Lynn Eastin loves mirrored surfaces.
-In her living room, a fireplace mirror, wall sconces, coffee table and mercury glass vase all reflect pretty light, day or night.
+In this living room, a fireplace mirror, wall sconces, coffee table and mercury glass vase all reflect pretty light, day or night.
 Sequined and beaded pillows add sophisticated holiday style to seating.
 Click ahead to read more about how this Missouri homeowner transforms her home for the holidays.

 Shimmer and shine

 Glitter feathers and silver and glass orbs shimmer on a table.

 Felt trees dress up a radiator ledge buffet.